-NUR 521 Data, Information, and Knowledge
+NUR 521 Data, Information, and Knowledge 3 credits

-Prerequisites: Active and unencumbered RN license, all Phase I courses.

-This course focuses on concepts involved in the design of a database specifically the usage, management, and evaluation of data through the application of basic concepts of database design, as well as knowledge of data representation, data sets, and data integrity.
+Prerequisites: Active and unencumbered RN license.
+This is a course offering graduate nursing students the opportunity to focus on concepts involved in the design of a database.
+Specifically, we'll examine the usage, management, and evaluation of data through the application of basic concepts of database design as well as knowledge of data representation, data sets, and data integrity.
 Through the use of databases, critical discernment and reasoning are applied in composing queries and reports to assess healthcare problem prominence and identify solutions.
 Through course readings, incorporation of the ANA Nursing Informatics: Scope and Standards of Practice, discussion boards, and an individual project, students will build upon basic knowledge of data information, the data knowledge continuum, security of databases, and develop an understanding of large scale information system environments in order to understand risk, improve care delivery, and provide guidance in the integration of technology in nursing practice.